EternalllZM/rtd-codz-staff/docs/source/guide.rst

 ------------

 .. important::
     :ref:`This page has been recently updated to reflect slash command usage.
-Please ensure you view which commands are slash-supposed and which ones are not (/ vs !).`
+Please ensure you view which commands are slash-supported and which ones are not (/ vs !).`

 - **Developer IDs**